FIVE MOST SURPRISING FINDS

 The Visible Consumption Problem

-In 2009, economists Kerwin Kofi Charles, Erik Hurst, and Nikolai Roussanov published a study that should have detonated like a bomb in every conversation about the racial wealth gap and instead landed with the muffled thud of academic papers that tell truths people would rather not hear (Charles, Hurst & Roussanov, Quarterly Journal of Economics, 2009).
+In 2009, economists Kerwin Kofi Charles, Erik Hurst, and Nikolai Roussanov published a study that should have detonated like a bomb in every conversation about the racial wealth gap.
+Instead it landed with the muffled thud of academic papers that tell truths people would rather not hear (Charles, Hurst & Roussanov, Quarterly Journal of Economics, 2009).

 The spending is not irrational in the narrow sense — it accomplishes a social objective.
 But that social goal costs the financial goal of building wealth through savings and investment.
-This is what Thorstein Veblen described in 1899 as “conspicuous consumption” — the use of goods to signal social position — and it operates with particular force in communities where economic insecurity makes social position feel precarious (Veblen, The Theory of the Leisure Class, 1899).
+This is what Thorstein Veblen described in 1899 as “conspicuous consumption” — the use of goods to signal social position.
+It operates with particular force in communities where economic insecurity makes social position feel precarious (Veblen, The Theory of the Leisure Class, 1899).

 “The habit of looking at wealth not as a tool for building more wealth, but as a badge to display — that habit is the most expensive inheritance a community can pass to its children.”